-The data was modelled using logistic regression, with the dependent variable indicating whether or not the selected individual responded to the survey.
-Ineligible households2 were not included in the non-response modelling.
+The data were modelled using logistic regression, with the dependent variable indicating whether or not the selected individual responded to the survey.
+Ineligible households were not included in the non-response modelling.
 A number of area-level and interviewer observation variables were used to model response.
 Not all the variables examined were retained for the final model: variables not strongly related to a household's propensity to respond were dropped from the analysis.

-The variables found to be related to response were: region, the relative condition of the immediate local area, the relative condition of the address, whether there were entry barriers to the selected address, percentage of owner occupiers, and population density.
-The model shows that response increases if there are no barriers to entry (for instance, if there are no locked gates around the address and no entry phone) and if the general condition of the address is the same or better than other addresses in the area.
-Response decreases if the relative condition of the immediate surrounding area is mainly good or fair, and decreases as population density increases.
-Response is also higher for addresses in the North, the Midlands and the South East.
+The variables found to be related to response, once controlled for the rest of the predictors in the model, were: region, type of dwelling, whether there were entry barriers to the selected address, the relative condition of the immediate local area and the relative condition of the address.
+The model shows that response increases if there are no barriers to entry (for instance, if there are no locked gates around the address and no entry phone) and if the general condition of the address is better than other addresses in the area, rather than being about the same or worse.
+Response is also higher for flats than detached houses, and increases if the relative condition of the immediate surrounding area is mainly good.
 The full model is given in Table A.1.